CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

-# Learning LÖVE
+# Creating a game with LÖVE

 We are now ready to put our hands into LÖVE and create our first game: a Fireboat throwing water at flames falling from the sky.

-## Creating a window and drawing the boat
+## Setup the game and draw the fireboat

 For our first game we create a `Fireboat/` directory somewhere on your computer (`Documents` is a good place for it) .
 This directory will contain all the files for our game.